 AI and machine learning have advanced dramatically in the last ten years.
 We are witnessing them permeate all kinds of sectors and industries, including translation.
 Machine translation engines are not necessarily new.
 But as they improve beyond the realms of tourists asking for directions, so do the potential applications.

-‘Going glocal’, as we discussed before, is what any company with international ambitions should be striving for; global brand awareness and message but with a distinctive and accurate local flavor.
-The translation industry has and does play a crucial role in this endeavor.
+‘Going glocal’, as we discussed before, is what any company with international ambitions should be striving for; global brand awareness and message but with a distinctive and accurate local flavour.
+The translation industry has and does play a crucial role in this endeavour.
 And with localization more pertinent than ever for companies with designs on international markets, the sector is booming.

 “As organizations both large and small make their products and services available in more languages, CSA predicts that the language services industry will continue to grow and that the market will increase to US$56.18 billion by 2021.”